 - Policy 10.1 Building to Block Compatibility.
-Future development shall promote its connection to surrounding buildings and support the quality of the street block sy. - Designing the building according to established sector area and city design and development standards. - Ensuring that the property use is compatible with and supportive of the surrounding and uses. - C. Establishing compatible massing and height standards based on the surrounding landuses, building designs, and block architectural features. - Transitioning building intensities, development densities, and land uses between and within residential, commercial, and industrial areas. - Policy 10.2 Unified Community Character.
+Future development shall promote its connection to surrounding buildings and support the quality of the street block by: - Designing the building according to established sector area and city design and development standards. - Ensuring that the property use is compatible with and supportive of the surrounding and uses. - C. Establishing compatible massing and height standards based on the surrounding lanuses, building designs, and block architectural features. - Transitioning building intensities, development densities, and land uses between and within residential, commercial, and industrial areas. - Policy 10.2 Unified Community Character.
 Establish a unified community character by ensuring that new development addresses the relationship with surrounding buildings, structures, and land uses.
-Site plan petitions shall consider the following qualities of adjacent properties and developments. - A. Roof lines, building heights, and architectural features. - B. Building envelope (i.e., massing, scale, and footprint). - Location of environmental lands, transportation facilities, public services, and infrastructure systems. - Placement of community places (i.e., parks, courtyards, plazas, green space and other public spaces). - E. Surrounding development standards. - F. Compatibility with adjacent uses, as described in Objective 8, Policy 8.2 of this architectural unity through its façade design by
+Site plan petitions shall consider the following qualities of adjacent properties and developments: - A. Roof lines, building heights, and architectural features. - B. Building envelope (i.e., massing, scale, and footprint). - Location of environmental lands, transportation facilities, public services, and infrastructure systems. - Placement of community places (i.e., parks, courtyards, plazas, green space and other public spaces). - E. Surrounding development standards. - F. Compatibility with adjacent uses, as described in Objective 8, Policy 8.2 of this - Policy 10.3 Building Facades.
+Contribute to a cohesive street character and promote architectural unity through its façade design by